Consumer Sales Act

 - Demand that the business complete the purchase and deliver the product.

-- Cancel the purchase if the delay seriously impacts your life.
+- Cancel the purchase if the delay will have a considerable impact on you.

 - Demand damages.